Coneheads: Hierarchy Aware Attention: Appendix

 \textbf{Neural Machine Translation (NMT) Transformers.} For NMT experiments, we used the fairseq repository available at \url{https://github.com/facebookresearch/fairseq}.
 We primarily modified \texttt{//fairseq/modules/multihead\_attention.py}.
 We used the commands provided at \url{https://github.com/facebookresearch/fairseq/blob/main/examples/translation/README.md} to download and preprocess the IWSLT'14 De-En dataset and to train models.

 \textbf{Vision Transformers.} For DeiT-Ti experiments, we use the Facebook DeiT repository available at \url{https://github.com/facebookresearch/deit/blob/main/README_deit.md}.
+We observed that all methods performed better at 500 epochs than at 300 epochs, and we report our experimental results for 300 and 500 epochs.
 The DeiT repository relies on the Hugging Face timm repository, which is available at \url{https://huggingface.co/timm}.
-We primarily modify \texttt{//models/vision\_transformer.py} in the timm repository, which can be found at \texttt{<python site packages location>/timm/models/vision\_transformer.py} after installing timm.
-We report the dot product attention results from the original DeiT paper, and train other models to convergence.
-We observed that cone attention takes more iterations to converge than dot product attention, and DeiT-Ti with dot product attention plateaus after the reported 300 epochs.
-We also observed that the convergence rate is somewhat dependent on the version of timm $\ge 0.3.2$ used, although the final converged performance is not.
+We primarily modify \texttt{//models/vision\_transformer.py} in the timm.

 \textbf{Adaptive Input Representations for Transformers.} For adaptive inputs experiments, we use the same fairseq repository as the NMT experiments.
-We follow the training commands available at \url{https://github.com/facebookresearch/fairseq/blob/main/examples/language_model/README.adaptive_inputs.md}, and use a context window of 512.
 The \texttt{transformer\_lm\_wiki103} architecture in the fairseq repository uses 8 attention heads per module, which does not match 16 attention heads per module in in \cite{baevski2018adaptive}.
 Thus, our results and those from other papers that use this repository, such as \cite{zheng2023efficient}, are not directly comparable to the results presented in \cite{baevski2018adaptive}.
-We tested different $\gamma$ values for penumbral attention and found that setting a higher $\gamma$ gave better results.
-Due to a lack of compute, we did not test different $\gamma$ values for umbral attention.
-We report results for $\gamma = 1$ in table \ref{tbl:umbral}, but note that it is entirely possible that better results are achievable with higher $\gamma$ values.

 \textbf{Diffusion Transformers.} For DiT-B/4 experiments, we use the code and training instructions available at \url{https://github.com/facebookresearch/DiT}.
 We use the Pytorch version of the codebase, and train with seed 42 to match the experiments presented in \cite{peebles2022scalable} and the repository.
-The DiT repository uses the timm repository under the hood, so we make the same modifications as with our DeiT experiments.
+The DiT codebase also uses timm, so we make the same modifications as in DeiT.
 We report the DiT-B/4 seed 42 PyTorch result for dot product attention from the DiT Github repository.